 hi, my name is Rabia Ghoor and I am the creator of the website you're currently visiting from your cellphone / laptop

-at the time there weren't many South African beauty Youtubers, so I got hooked on international makeup channels, a few months in - I thought to myself: “international makeup enthusiasts have so much more in terms of variety” - American, European or Asian brands that are unavailable here in South Africa were constantly innovating & evolving product wise, while South African brands lagged behind or just straight up didn't exist.
+At the time there weren't many South African beauty Youtubers, so I was mostly watching international makeup channels.
+I remember thinking to myself: “international makeup enthusiasts have so much more of a variety!” - American, European or Asian brands that are unavailable here in South Africa were constantly innovating & evolving - (especially in the digital space), while South African brands lagged behind or just straight up didn't exist.

-I began researching product sourcing, formulation, e-commerce, packaging, manufacturing, design, and everything else with the end goal in mind being to create a beauty brand that firstly, didn’t break the bank and secondly - made things that people would actually use in real life. things that did what they said they were going to do.
+I began researching product sourcing, formulation, e-commerce, packaging, manufacturing, design with the end goal in mind being to create a beauty brand that firstly, didn’t break the bank and secondly - made things that people would actually use in real life - things that did what they said they were going to do

 I wanted to create an affordable, local product the South African girl / boy felt proud to purchase, and more importantly - proud to use

 The project started small, with an Instagram page & two products, and when I think back to how it's blown up - it's pretty crazy.

 I guess most makeup that’s made isn’t made by the user - that’s the kicker